Thurø

 Thurø is a small Danish island in the south-east of Funen and belongs to the Svendborg municipality.
 Thurø is part of the South Funen Archipelago, comprising c.
 55 islands altogether.
 The island had 3,555 inhabitants as of 2014.

 Connected to Svendborg proper by a small bridge, Thurø has become a popular place to live due to its quiet streets and proximity to both Svendborg and the new motorway to Odense.

 Thurø is also a holiday destination, with two popular sandy beaches, three campsites and a number of houses for rent.

 The sea around horseshoe-shaped Thurø is considered fine fishing-water, particularly for trout.
-There are several small harbours around the island and Thurøbund - the inner part of the horseshoe - is a well-known safe nature-harbour used by the sailing fraternity.
+There are several small harbours around the island and Thurøbund - the inner part of the horseshoe - is a well-known safe natural harbour used by the sailing fraternity.

 The entire island is served by a direct bus link to Svendborg city centre, from where onward routes cover the Funen region.